CQCL/lambeq/_sources/use-cases.rst.txt

 ----------------------------------------------------

 :Description:
-   Perform actual quantum runs using :term:`tket` backend.
+   Perform actual quantum runs using :term:`tket` or :term:`PennyLane` backends.
 :Configuration:
    - :py:class:`.TketModel` with :py:class:`.QuantumTrainer`.
+   - :py:class:`.PennyLaneModel` with :py:class:`.PytorchTrainer`.
 :When to use:
    The real thing, use it whenever possible!